State Insurance CE Information

 Proctor and Affidavit Requirements

 It is recommended that students use a Prometric, PSI, or ISO Quality Testing center for all College for Financial Planning examinations.
 These Testing centers satisfy most states' and the College for Financial Planning's definition of a disinterested third-party proctor*.
 If you choose not to take your examination at a testing facility, you must arrange for your own disinterested third party to serve as your proctor or monitor.

-- Arkansas - A state-specific affidavit must be used.
+- Arkansas - A state-specific affidavit must be submitted.
 Prometric testing facilities are NOT approved for AR state insurance CE.
 PSI and ISO Quality Testing centers ARE approved.

-- New York - YOU MUST TEST AT A TESTING CENTER** and a state-specific affidavit must be used.
+- New York - YOU MUST TEST AT A TESTING CENTER** and a state-specific affidavit must be submitted.